nci/scores/docs/paper.md

 ### Data Handling

 - Works with labelled, n-dimensional data (e.g., geospatial, vertical and temporal dimensions) for both point-based and gridded data. `scores` can effectively handle the dimensionality, data size and data structures commonly used for:
-  - gridded Earth system data (e.g. numerical weather prediction models)
+  - gridded Earth system data (e.g., numerical weather prediction models)
-  - tabular, point, latitude/longitude or site-based data (e.g. forecasts for specific locations).
+  - tabular, point, latitude/longitude or site-based data (e.g., forecasts for specific locations).
 - Handles missing data, masking of data and weighting of results.
 - Supports `xarray` [@Hoyer:2017] datatypes, and works with NetCDF4 [@NetCDF:2024], HDF5 [@HDF5:2020], Zarr [@zarr:2020] and GRIB [@GRIB:2024] data sources among others.

 ### Usability

 - A companion Jupyter Notebook [@Jupyter:2024] tutorial for each metric and statistical test that demonstrates its use in practice.
-- Novel scores not commonly found elsewhere (e.g. FIRM [@Taggart:2022a], Flip-Flop Index [@Griffiths:2019; @griffiths2021circular]).
+- Novel scores not commonly found elsewhere (e.g., FIRM [@Taggart:2022a], Flip-Flop Index [@Griffiths:2019; @griffiths2021circular]).
 - Commonly-used scores are also included, meeting user requests to use `scores` as a standalone package.
 - All scores and statistical techniques have undergone a thorough scientific and software review.
 - An area specifically to hold emerging scores which are still undergoing research and development.
 This provides a clear mechanism for people to share, access and collaborate on new scores, and be able to easily re-use versioned implementations of those scores.